The Orographic Effect – What It Is And Its Impact On Weather Conditions

 Orographic Effect Definition

-An orographic effect or orographic lifting primarily describes the process that occurs when air moves over an elevated terrain, like a mountain.
-The rising air leads to a drop in temperature, resulting in condensation, cloud formation, and possible precipitation on the windward side of an elevation.
+The orographic effect, or orographic lifting, describes the process that occurs when air rises over elevated terrain, such as a mountain.
+The rising air leads to a drop in temperature, resulting in condensation, cloud formation, and possible precipitation on the windward side of the terrain.

 Air cools down with an increase in altitude under normal circumstances.
 It rises due to a variety of factors.
-Surface air rise when the ground beneath it gets heated by solar radiation.
-When a cold front cuts underneath a warm front, it forces the warm to rise.
+Surface air rises when the ground beneath it gets heated by solar radiation.
+When a cold front cuts underneath a warm front, it forces the air to rise.

-When the air reaches the mountain or escarpment slopes, it is forced to rise with the elevation of the physical terrain.
-As it gains altitude, the temperature starts to drop as a result of adiabatic cooling*.
+When the air reaches the mountain or escarpment slopes, it is forced to rise with the elevation of the terrain.
+As it gains altitude, the temperature drops as a result of adiabatic cooling*.
 The air continues to cool as it keeps rising along the slopes.

-(*Adiabatic cooling is the reduction in heat due to the expansion of air.
-As air rises up into the atmosphere, the barometric pressure lowers, allowing the air to expand and cool down.
-This process takes place without any heat added or taken away from the system.)
+(Adiabatic cooling is the reduction in temperature due to the expansion of air.
+As air rises into the atmosphere, barometric pressure decreases, allowing the air to expand and cool.
+This process takes place without any heat being added to or removed from the system.)

 When air reaches dew point (the temperature at which water can no longer stay in its gaseous state) while still rising along the mountain slopes, condensation takes place.